Iran–Kenya relations: Development cooperation

 In August 2014, Cabinet Secretary for Foreign Affairs of Kenya Amina Mohamed met with the Foreign Affairs Minister of Iran Mohammad Javad Zarif in Tehran.
 The two officials signed MOUs in economic, scientific and technical cooperation.
 The MOU also identified transport and infrastructure, energy, agriculture, water and irrigation, housing and health as other key areas of cooperation.

 During his visit to African states in October 2018, Sorena Sattari, Iranian Vice-President for Science and Technology, underlined the necessity of creating a line of credit for banks and providing the opportunity for Iran and Kenya’s technology companies to interact with each other in order to exchange products and services.

-Trade
+During Iranian President Ebrahim Raisi's visit to Kenya in July 2023, the two countries signed five memorandums of understanding relating to information technology, fisheries, livestock products and investment promotion.

+Economic Relationship

 Exports from Kenya to Iran in 2012 stood at KES.
 1.95 billion (EUR.
 18.3 million) while the value of imports from Iran to Kenya stood at KES.
 3.67 billion (EUR.
 34.5 million).
 Kenya's Foreign Cabinet Secretary stated that many powerful countries in the world still maintained trade relations with Iran and that both countries would keep trading.

 Iran is one of the largest buyers of Kenyan tea.
 Kenya increased its tea exports to Iran from 2 million kilos to 10 million kilos over a five-year period.
 Demand for tea in Iran stands at 116 million kilos, with Iran only producing 20 million kilos.
 Kenya sells about 20% of its tea to Iran.

+Iran's Innovation and Technology House is located in Nairobi.
+In this center, more than 35 Iranian knowledge-based companies will present their products in the fields of pharmaceuticals, medical equipment, agriculture (such as Pelican 2 drone with dual applications for "spraying" agricultural lands and also "farm inspection" with image processing capability), construction and architecture.
+Introduced and exported to Kenya.

+In July 2023, the process of exporting 50 medical devices and 10 medicines made in Iran has started.

 Diplomatic missions

 Iran maintains an embassy in Nairobi.
-Additionally, Kenya has an embassy in Tehran.
+Kenya also has an embassy in Tehran.